Tumetsu/kilometrikisa-client/readme.md

 - Login to Kilometrikisa by username and password
 - Scrape public team statistics from Kilometrikisa site
 - Scrape team member statistics from Kilometrikisa site (requires Kilometrikisa credentials and being part of the scraped team)
+- Update/add distance entries for logged in user

 ## Installation